AndreiRailean/andreirailean.github.io/src/pages/resume.md

 **Principal Engineer | Platform Architect | Engineering Mentor | Fostering Team Excellence and Innovation at Ignition**

 Byron Bay, NSW Australia | hello@andrei.md | https://andrei.md

-Came to Australia in 2000 to study Computer Science at UNSW in Sydney and never left.
-I have been helping companies build software systems ever since.
-Experienced different environments and business models: web agencies and consulting, online publishers, e-commerce and SaaS products.
-Have maintained hands-on engineering skills even while working in management roles and building teams - this allowed me to bridge the gap between technical and other kinds of knowledge workers.

 I focus on developing collaborative engineering teams that know how to build software that is maintainable and scales well.
 I am not afraid of difficult conversations or asking "stupid" questions.